telerik/xaml-docs/controls/radribbonview/features/simplified-ribbon.md

 The __SimplifiedItems__ property, described in the first section, gives you full control over what is displayed, when the layout mode of the RadRibbonView is simplified.
 Here are some tips on how to adapt the normal layout accordingly.

 * Remove elements (buttons, groups) that are not an integral part of your application.
-The idea of the simplified ribbon is to save vertical space, however it comes from the cost of the horizontal one.
+The idea of the simplified ribbon is to save vertical space, however, it comes from the cost of the horizontal one.
 Keep in mind that, if a certain element is missing from the simplified layout, the user can always switch to the default one.

 * Whenever possible, try to combine multiple elements inside the drop down of a single one.
 For example, if you have "Cut", "Copy" and "Paste" buttons in the default layout, you can combine them in a single [RadRibbonSplitButton]({%slug radribbonview-split-button%}) in the simplified layout, as demonstrated in __Example 1__.